-Ad Crucem Christmon - IHC Christogram
+Ad Crucem Christmon - IHC Christogram in Circle

 Extra large sizes and different materials are available upon request.